-This Privacy Notice provides you with information about how we are handling, or are intending to handle, your personal information.
+This Privacy Notice provides you with information about how we are intending to handle, your personal information.
 We may process your personal information in connection with:

 Altro is committed to protecting and respecting your privacy and complying with data protection laws.
 This Privacy Notice sets out the basis on which any personal data we collect from or about you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 The data controller of your personal data is Altro Limited of Works Road, Letchworth Garden City, Hertfordshire SG6 1NW and with company number 00154159.